 Over the period 2012 to 2014 a total of four deep-water wells were drilled and while none of these resulted in commercial discoveries they did prove the presence of mature oil-prone source rocks and thick high-quality reservoir sequences.

 Exploration activity came to a halt after the oil price crash of 2014, however encouraged by the results of these initial wells, the industry is now showing renewed interest.
-Over the last six months Exxon, Total, Tullow, ONGC, Africa Energy Corporation and BW Offshore have all farmed-in to projects offshore Namibia and over the next twelve months at least four deep-water wells are expected to be drilled.
-Of direct relevance in supporting the value proposition offered by Block 2813B, Total farmed-in to the acreage immediately south in October 2017 and, over the next 12 months, Shell are reported to be drilling two wells in acreage immediately to the southeast.
+During 2017/18 Exxon, Total, Tullow, Kosmos, ONGC, Africa Energy Corporation and BW Offshore all farmed-in to projects offshore Namibia.
+Of direct relevance in supporting the value proposition offered by Block 2813B, Total farmed-in to the acreage immediately to the south in October 2017 and, during 2019 they are reported to be drilling at least one well in their block.
+Furthermore Shell are also reported to be drilling at least one well in their acreage located immediately southeast of Block 2813B.

 After conducting a more thorough review of the available data Calima proposes to acquire new seismic data over Block 2813B to further demonstrate the prospectivity of this acreage.
 Based on the work done to date it is expected that the source rocks encountered by the Moosehead-1 well should be present and mature over a significant part of the block and there appear to be a number of potential reservoir sequences which should be able to receive an oil charge from these intervals.